 This unique and specially designed Wilderness Salkantay Trek & Short Inca Trail to Machu Picchu takes you around the stunning spectacular peak of Mount Salkantay!
 It is the second tallest mountain in the Cusco region (6,277m / 20,577ft) and a Sacred Apu of the Inca.
-On our route, away from other groups or crowds, you will see a gorgeous turquoise glacial lake, waterfalls and feel truly that you are out in the wilds of the Andes.
-Afterwards, getting the best of the Inca archeological sites, you hike the Short Inca Trail, explore the astonishing Wiñay Wayna and visit fabled Machu Picchu!
+On our route, away from other groups or crowds, you will see a gorgeous turquoise glacial lake, waterfalls and feel that you are truly out in the wilds of the Andes.
+Afterwards, visiting the best of the Inca archeological sites, you hike the Short Inca Trail, explore the astonishing Wiñay Wayna and visit the fabled Machu Picchu!

 Wilderness Salkantay Trek & Short Inca Trail to Machu Picchu – ITINERARY

 Day 1 – CUSCO – SORAYPAMPA – HUMANTAY LAGOON – SALKANTAY PAMPA – PAMPA JAPONESA

 Your guide will pick you up from your Cusco hotel at 4:00am.
 Relax or snooze in our van, as we begin the adventure towards Mollepata and the trailhead at Soraypampa, which is about a 3 hour drive.
 Upon arrival at Soraypampa, your trekking chef will prepare a delicious hot breakfast.
 After a hearty and gourmet meal, you will give your duffel bags to your horseman to be carried by the packhorses.
 From here you only need to carry your small daypack!
 We start the trek hiking 1.5 hours up towards Humantay mountain and its sparkling lake, which reflects the stunning glacier above.